Camps and Conferences

 If you have any disabling condition that requires special accommodations or attention, please advise us well in advance.
 We will make every effort to accommodate your special needs.

 By registering for this event you understand that the University may take photographs and/or videos of event participants and activities.
 You will be required to agree at the time of registration that the University of Wisconsin-Whitewater shall be the owner of and may use such photographs and/or videos relating to the promotion of future events.
-You will relinquish all rights that you may claim in relation to use of said photographs and/or videos.
-Any media shared with the University of Wisconsin-Whitewater on social media or use of its hashtags grants the University use to media for any purpose.
+You will relinquish all rights that you may claim in relation to the use of said photographs and/or videos.
+Any media shared with the University of Wisconsin-Whitewater on social media or use of its hashtags grants the University use of media for any purpose.

 Insurance